 Exploring Iceland in summer

-You’re also more likely to enjoy a road trip in the summer as you’ll have more daylight hours to drive (if you only have a week, you can still drive the Ring Road but it will involve longer daily driving distances) and the roads are less likely to be shut due to the weather conditions.
+You’re also more likely to enjoy a road trip in the summer as you’ll have more daylight hours to drive.
+If you only have a week, you can still drive the Ring Road but it will involve longer daily driving distances.

 The one downside some people may find is that, as summer attracts the most visitors, it means more crowds at popular attractions.
 If you prefer a quieter time, you could also visit during the shoulder season, the months of May and September.